ASaiM/hmp_mock_tests/doc/report/report.md

 Number & 26,219 & 41,005 & 402 & 400 \\
 \% of associated to a species inside all & 26.60\% & 31.62\% & 82.56\% & 80\% \\
 Relative abundance (\%) & 93.40\% & 90.24\% & 61.08\% & 51.52\%\\
-Similar & \multicolumn{2}{c}{19,815} & \multicolumn{2}{c}{363} \\
+Identical characteristics & \multicolumn{2}{c}{19,815} & \multicolumn{2}{c}{363} \\
-\% of similar inside associated to a species  & 68.02\% & 48.32\% & 90.30\% & 90.75\% \\
+\% of identical characteristics inside characteristics associated to a species  & 68.02\% & 48.32\% & 90.30\% & 90.75\% \\
-Relative abundance of similar inside associated to a species (\%) & 89.17\% & 44.75\% & 91.87\% & 42.70\%\\
+Relative abundance of identical characteristics inside characteristics associated to a species (\%) & 89.17\% & 44.75\% & 91.87\% & 42.70\%\\
 \hline
 \end{tabular}
 \caption{Global information about UniRef50 gene families and MetaCyc pathways related to species for both samples (SRR072233 and SRR072233).
-For each characteristics (gene families and pathways), several information is extracted: all number, number percentage and relative abundance (\%) of similar characteristics and \textit{p-value} of Wilcoxon test on relative abundance normalized by the sum of relative abundance for all similar characteristics.}
+For each characteristics (gene families and pathways), several information is extracted: all number, number percentage and relative abundance (\%) of identical characteristics and \textit{p-value} of Wilcoxon test on relative abundance normalized by the sum of relative abundance for all identical characteristics.}
 \label{taxo_rel_funct_results}
 \end{table}

 For both samples, a significant correlation is observed between CDS number in species and number of gene families found for these species (Table \ref{correlation_information}).
-The correlation, not so bad (*p-value* < 5.09 $\cdot 10^{-3}$), is yet not perfect ($r^{2}$ < 0.71).
-Indeed, gene families have not a direct mapping to CDS (paralogs, duplications, ...) and rely on exhaustivity of the reference database (UniRef) used by HUMAnN2.
-So, it may be interesting to investigate the relation between gene families corresponding to found species in UniRef and gene families found using HUMAnN2.
-This information is not available, but having a significant correlation between gene family number and CDS number is already great.
+Although the correlation is significant (*p-value* < 5.09 $\cdot 10^{-3}$), it is yet not perfect ($r^{2}$ < 0.71).
+Hence, gene families have not a direct mapping to CDS and rely on exhaustivity of the reference database (UniRef) used by HUMAnN2.

 \begin{table}[h!]
 \centering